 Land Use Law, Environmental Law, Urban Law and Policy, Comparative Law

-Karen Johnston (J.D. ’08), assistant director for the Center for the Comparative Study of Metropolitan Growth and managing editor of the Journal of Comparative Urban Law and Policy.
+Karen Johnston (J.D. ’08), associate director for the Center for the Comparative Study of Metropolitan Growth and managing editor of the Journal of Comparative Urban Law and Policy.
 She is also affiliated with the Urban Studies Institute in the Andrew Young School of Policy Studies.
 Johnston holds a J.D. from Georgia State University, as well as a B.S. in civil engineering and an M.S. in environmental engineering from Virginia Tech.

 Prior to joining the center, Johnston worked as a consultant for The Home Depot, designing environmental, health and safety and loss prevention training for store associates.
 Previously, she worked for The Home Depot for nearly five years in a variety of environmental roles.
 She was the project supervisor of environmental programs, and was responsible for all corporate environmental and social responsibility programs.
 She was also the manager of operations, where she was responsible for EH&S regulatory compliance, communications, and training to all stores.